Mu Koh Similan National Park

-Mu Koh Similan National Park was established in 1982 and is located along the western coastline of the Andaman Sea in the Indian Ocean, about 100km northwest of Phuket.
+Mu Koh Similan National Park was established in 1982 and is located along the western coastline of the Andaman Sea in the Indian Ocean, about 100 km northwest of Phuket.
 The park area covers 140 km², 16 km² of which is land, composed of 9 granite islands created by upwellings of hot magma during the Tertiary-Cretaceous Period some 65 million years ago, then smoothed by glacial ice and the wave action of the sea.

-Similan is really the Malaysian word for nine, as there are 9 islands in the Similan group.
+Similan is really the Malaysian word for 'nine', as there are 9 islands in the Similan group.
 The islands are named Koh Huyong, Koh Payang, Koh Payan, Koh Miang, Koh Ha, Koh Payu, Koh Pusa, Koh Similan and Koh Bangru but are often simply referred to by a number 1 through to 9.
 A popular game on the Thailand dive boats is to argue over which island represents which number.
 In 1998 the park boundary was expanded to cover Koh Tachai and Koh Bon, 2 islands to the north of the Similan group.
 There also 2 exposed rock pinnacles called Hin San Chalam (Shark Fin Rock) and Hin Koh Ha.

 The Similans are islands of high and steep granite mountains with beaches and rock formations.
 The shoreline features inconsistently curved rocks worn away by direct wave action.
 The islands are covered in tropical jungle and the beaches have no mud, giving them some of Thailand's finest white sand beaches.
-The highest point, on Koh Similan is 244 metres above mean sea level.
+The highest point, on Koh Similan is 244m above mean sea level.
 The seas around the islands are surrounded by coral reefs.

-The distinctive granite boulder formations on the surface continue underwater on the west coast of the islands creating the dramatic underwater seascapes that divers love.
+The distinctive granite boulder formations on the surface continue underwater on the west coast of the islands creating the dramatic underwater seascapes that scuba divers love.
 However, what makes the area unique, at least from a divers point of view, is that around on the east coast of the islands there is a different environment.
 Here are white powder-sand beaches that slope down from the water's surface to about 40 metres, and feature coral gardens all the way down.
 The distance from the mainland and the lack of any real inhabitants on the islands keeps the water crystal clear.

 Flora and Fauna